anagha-google/s8s-spark-mlops-lab/10-lab-guide/Module-01-Provisioning.md

 This module covers environment provisioning for the workshop.

-## 1. Details about the environment setup by this module
+## 1. Details about the environment that is setup by this module

 ## 2. Create the environment